-Eric Dobrzanski, the two-time Sun Conference Coach of the Year (2011 & 2014) and 2017 Sun Conference Coach of Character Award recipient is entering his ninth season at the helm of the women's soccer program at JWU.
-In his previous eight seasons Dobrzanski has established JWU as a program on the rise both in the NAIA and the Sun Conference.
-The team made a Sun Conference semifinal appearance in 2014.
-Since 2011 the program has had seven players named All-Sun Conference, nine NAIA Scholar-Athletes, twenty-three named Academic All-Sun Conference and in 2014-15 the team was named an NAIA Scholar-Team.
-In 2017 freshman Savannah Jackson was named Sun Conference Freshman of the Year after a record-breaking season that saw Jackson score 17 total goals and record 35 total points.
-Jackson also ranked ninth in the country in game-winning goals.
+Eric Dobrzanski, the three-time Sun Conference Coach of the Year (2011, 2014 & 2019) and 2017 Sun Conference Coach of Character Award recipient is entering his 11th season at the helm of the women's soccer program at JWU.
+In his previous ten seasons Dobrzanski has established JWU as a program on the rise both in the NAIA and the Sun Conference.
+The team made Sun Conference semifinal appearances in 2014, 2018 and 2019 while hosting the school's first TSC postseason match, defeating Warner, 3-0, on November 3, 2018.
+Since 2011 the program has had nine All-Sun Conference honors, 11 NAIA Scholar-Athletes, thirty Academic All-Sun Conference, and two Google Cloud Academic All-Americans.
+The Wildcats were also reconized as an NAIA Scholar-Team three times (2014-15, 2017-18, 2018-19).
+In 2018, Savannah Jackson became the program's first NAIA All-American, setting the single-season school records for goals (28) and points (62).
+In 2017, Jackson was named Sun Conference Freshman of the Year after a then-record-breaking season that saw Jackson score 17 total goals and record 35 total points.

 In the summer of 2011 Dobrzanski took over as the Head Coach of the Cayman Islands U-20 Women’s National Team.
 While with the National Team he led them through U-20 World Cup Qualifying, as the team advanced past the first round of group play with a 4-0 win over Suriname.
 The team would go into the second stage of group play and earn a 0-0 draw with the Dominican Republic, but was later eliminated with their loss to Haiti.